 - 1895: It took one and a half years to try to have a mixed marriage with a church blessing.

 - Alphons stopped his work as a school teacher.

 Alphonsus Johannes Maria Diepenbrock was a Dutch composer, essayist and classicist.
 Diepenbrock was not a musician by training.
+Influenced by Wagner but with his own idiom.
 Brought up in a prosperous Catholic family, although he showed musical ability as a child, the expectation was that he would enter a university rather than a conservatory.
 And so he studied classics at the University of Amsterdam, gaining his doctorate cum laude in 1888 with a dissertation in Latin on the life of Seneca.
 The same year he became a teacher in Latin at the urban gymnasium in Den Bosch, a job which he held until 1894, and his decision to devote himself to music.
 He made an ethereal and tormented impression on his fellow citizens at the time.